 Observe the red dots.
 They indicate the position of the center marked at equal intervals of time.
 If the dots are equidistant, the velocity is not changing.

 Red vector is the velocity of the bottom most point of the object due to rotation and the blue vector is the translational velocity of the object.
-If these two vectors are equal and opposite, the body is rolling without slipping Make observations with
+If these two vectors are equal and opposite, the body is rolling without slipping

 Friction coefficient set to zero.